Colorado is full of wacky, unique things to do. These one-of-a-kind attractions can only be found here! Pack up the car

-UFO enthusiasts have long regarded San Luis Valley hallowed ground for UFO sightings so it seems only natural to build a UFO watchtower there, right?
+UFO enthusiasts have long regarded San Luis Valley as hallowed ground for UFO sightings so it seems only natural to build a UFO watchtower there, right?
 Well, that’s what Judy Messoline did.
 She opened the UFO Watchtower near Hooper in 2000 and it has since become a destination for enthusiasts and curiosity seekers hoping to get a glimpse of those elusive flying objects.

-At only 10 feet high, the watchtower may not seem like an ideal place to catch site of UFOs and other things in the night sky, but sitting at 7,500 feet above sea level with very little night pollution makes it ideal.
+At only 10 feet high, the watchtower may not seem like an ideal place to catch sight of UFOs and other things in the night sky, but sitting at 7,500 feet above sea level with very little night pollution makes it ideal.
 The site includes a “Healing Garden” made up of belongings left behind by visitors, and, according to over 20 psychics, two large vortexes!
 Sounds like a must-see to me.

 GLUM, “Glorious Leaders of the Underground Movement”, maintains the shrine, which offers visitors a place to sit and contemplate or have a drink.
 Staying true to Gonzo’s way of life, the group often leaves a bottle of whiskey so visitors can take a swig and get the real experience.